Industrial and provident societies

 Industrial and Provident Societies (IPSs) are registered with the Financial Services Authority (FSA).
 Currently, those that are charities are 'exempt' charities.
 They cannot register with the Charity Commission, but are otherwise subject to charity law.
 HMRC decides whether they are eligible for tax relief as charities.

 The Charities Act 2006 will require all exempt charities either to have a principal regulator to oversee their compliance with charity law, or (where there is no suitable body to act as principal regulator) to lose their exempt status and be regulated by the Commission.
 It is unclear how charitable IPSs will be regulated in future; the Government has not yet made a decision about this.
-Any change is unlikely to be agreed before mid 2012 or implemented before 2013.

 Some IPSs are set up as co-operatives, which cannot be charities, but others are set up as community benefit societies, which can be charities in certain circumstances.
 The activities of charitable IPSs include such things as redevelopment, regeneration and housing projects.